slatedocs/slate/source/index.html.md

 This API is used to add employment details and any relevant docs of the user.
 Please give the image url in this API.

 <aside class="notice">
- Use the token which was returned from add candidate API.
+ Use the token returned from add candidate API.
 </aside>

-<b>Currenly Supported Docs</b>
+<b>Currenly Supported Documents with keys</b>

-1. Salary Slip
+1. Salary Slip (SalarySlip)
-2. Experience Letter
+2. Experience Letter (ExperienceLetter)
-3. Relieving Letter
+3. Relieving Letter (RelievingLetter)
-4. Appointment Letter
+4. Appointment Letter (AppointmentLetter)
-5. Others (not specific doc)
+5. Others - eg: no specific document (Other)

-<b>document_type keys</b>

-1. SalarySlip
-2. ExperienceLetter
-3. RelievingLetter
-4. AppointmentLetter
-5. Other

 # Add Education